paulheading/paulh_astro/src/markdown/articles/sparking-the-cannon-with-nextjs.md

+A brand refresh and new website for voiceover artist Stephanie Cannon.
+The new website must be fast, mobile-friendly and cohesively communicate her new brand.

+---

 > I’m a web designer and developer whose learning to write more interesting stories and less complex code.
-This article is about a recent [freelance project](https://paulh.biz/resume).
+I work for the [Barbican](http://barbican.org.uk/), an arts centre in London.

 ### The Project